1987 (Naser Mestarihi album): Production

 All the lyrics and music on the album were composed by Naser, who was also in charge of musical arrangements as well as all the performances minus the drums.
 The drum tracks were recorded by Travis Marc in London, England and mixed in Dubai.

 Naser has described the album as a difficult and daunting project which delayed the release on several occasions due to the difficulty of working with his engineer.
 He has stated that the album contains some political elements in the lyrical content.

 Release

-The album's launch party took place in Dubai at The Music Room with supporting acts Nikotin and Kicksound on May the 3rd 2013.
-The official release took place on June 17, 2013, with a worldwide online release on iTunes, August 2 in record stores Qatar and February 17, 2014 in the United Arab Emirates and Bahrain.
-The first single "Exodus Highway" was made available for free download on Soundcloud ahead of the release.
+The album's launch party took place in Dubai at The Music Room with supporting acts Nikotin and Kicksound on May 3 2013.
+The official release took place on June 17, 2013, with a worldwide online release on iTunes, August 2 in record stores Qatar and February 17, 2014, in the United Arab Emirates and Bahrain.
+The first single "Exodus Highway" was made available for free download on SoundCloud ahead of the release.